Managing A Karaoke Show Singer Rotation

-A Regular Participant is defined as a patron that not only attends the karaoke show regularly but also represent value to the venue, adds to the atmosphere of the night, or a combination of both.
+A Regular Participant is defined as a patron that not only attends the karaoke show regularly but also represents value to the venue, adds to the atmosphere of the night, or a combination of both.
 They are given preferential treatment, usually singing one or two more songs than other participants on any given night.
+They are often asked to sing with first timers who are a bit shy to go up and perform by themselves.
 These are the people who ensure the continuity and viability of a Karaoke Night and are treated accordingly.
 Regular attendance alone does not grant the benefits of a Regular Participant.

 The following outlines the Karaoke Sydney Method of managing a singer rotation.
 It was developed by Sydney’s leading karaoke hosts.
 And is based on the following principles.

 - Patrons that represent value to the venue are encouraged to become Regular Participants.

 - Patrons are encouraged make karaoke a part of their weekly entertainment schedule.

 - Patrons do not want aggressive, rude or intoxicated people participating.
 Nor do they want people behaving in a dangerous manner.